 The Nottinghamshire Committee acknowledge this success by selecting him for the Nottinghamshire team to meet Yorkshire at Trent Bridge in June of that year, this being his First-Class debut.
 Selection for XVI Colts of England v the United England Eleven (UNEE) at Dewsbury, also in 1870, led to his inclusion in the latter XI for several matches, though in 1871 he switched his allegiance to the All England Eleven (AEE), in whose ranks he regularly appeared until its demise.

 Though Selby retained his place in Nottinghamshire side until 1887, he never repeated the form that he showed in 1878.
-His last match for the County was at Lord’s v MCC on June 23rd, 24th and 25th, 1887 – the identical days of his debut 18 years before.
-In 1886 he and another ex-Notts Player, Francis Moore, srtood as umpires in a match between the Gentlemen of Nottingham and the visiting team of Parsee cricketers from India, the first cricket side from that country to visit England.
+His last match for the County was at Lord’s v MCC on 23-25 June 1887 – the identical days of his debut 18 years before.
+In 1886 he and another ex-Notts Player, Francis Moore, stood as umpires in a match between the Gentlemen of Nottingham and the visiting team of Parsee cricketers from India, the first cricket side from that country to visit England.

 Residing in Nottingham all his life (save for a brief period at Burton Joyce), Selby was at one time landlord of the Earl of Lincoln Arms in Woodborough Road, Nottingham.